Effective from: November 19, 2019

 - NOT make any discriminatory, disparaging, defamatory or harassing comments when posting on social media or otherwise engaging in any conduct prohibited by Litmus policies, including the Non-Discrimination and Anti-Harassment policy.

 - NOT attribute personal statements, opinions or beliefs to Litmus when engaged in social media.
-If any Litmus Personnel desires to express his or her beliefs and/or opinions, that individual may not, expressly or implicitly, represent that s/he is an employee or representative of Litmus.
+If any Litmus Personnel desires to express their beliefs and/or opinions, that individual may not, expressly or implicitly, represent that they are an employee or representative of Litmus.
 Litmus Personnel are solely responsible for any and all risk associated with their social media activities.

 - NOT use the name, trademarks, logos or any other intellectual property of Litmus in the social media posts.